Equivariant K-theory and Higher Chow Groups of Schemes: Applications to equivariant -theory

-In this section, we use Theorem~\ref{thm:split} and the Riemann-Roch theorem of \cite{KrishnaV} to prove Theorems~\ref{thm:forgetful} and ~\ref{thm:RRochP}.
-In this section, we will make the convention that an abelian group $A$ will actually mean the group $A {\otimes}_{\Z} {\Q}$.

-We begin with the following result.
-For a linear algebraic group $G$, let $I_G \subset R(G)$ denote the ideal of virtual representations of $G$ of rank zero.
-That is, $I_G$ is the kernel of the rank map $R(G) \to {\Q}$.
-Let $\widehat{R(G)}$ denote the $I_G$-adic completion of the ring $R(G)$.
+To prove the surjectivity of the forgetful map from the equivariant to the ordinary $K$-theory of schemes, we begin with the following result.
+For a linear algebraic group $G$, let $\widehat{R(G)}$ denote the $I_G$-adic completion of the ring $R(G)$.
 Similarly, we denote the $J_G$-adic completion of the ring $S(G)$ by $\widehat{S(G)}$.
 One of the consequences of the Riemann-Roch theorem of \cite{ED1} is that there is a ring isomorphism